EOD platoon sergeant uses kayak to deliver groceries to family stranded after floods

 |0

-This work, EOD platoon sergeant uses kayak to deliver groceries to family stranded after floods [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, EOD platoon sergeant uses kayak to deliver groceries to family stranded after floods, by Walter Ham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-EOD platoon sergeant uses kayak to deliver groceries to family stranded after floods